CenturyHSTech/MySchedule/README.md

 6. When creating a label for your table, you may choose one of two options:
     1. you could put an `h2` before the `table` tag
        OR
-    2. you could put the label in the `thead` tag
+    2. you could put the label in the `caption` tag
-        * If you choose to use the `thead` tag, you must also use the `tbody` tag.
 7. For each table, make sure you meet the following requirements:
     * You must have column headers using the `th` tag.
     * You must have 4 columns: period, class, teacher, and room